FacebookLinkedInTwitterEmail

 Enroll in a DNP or DNAP program

 All prospective CRNAs need a DNP or DNAP degree accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
 Both degrees lead to the same career.
-However, they differ in that DNP programs run through nursing colleges, and DNAP programs run through health sciences and health professions departments.
+However, they differ in that DNP programs run through nursing departments, and DNAP programs run through health sciences and health professions departments.

 After graduation, you qualify for the National Certification Examination (NCE) from the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA).
 Once you pass the NCE, you can apply for state licensure.